Chelsea ask for FA Cup quarter-final clash with Middlesbrough to be played behind closed doors due to ticke...

 They have also been forced to close their club shop, while matchday programmes cannot be sold at home games until sanctions are lifted or Abramovich completes a sale of the club.

-He is in the process of trying to push a deal though, with several interested parties having until Friday to lodge best and final bids.
+He is in the process of trying to push a deal through, with several interested parties having until Friday to lodge best and final bids.

 Chelsea will have been in Champions League action again by then, as they prepare to take in a trip to Lille on Wednesday, while an ongoing pursuit of domestic glory will see them pay a visit to Teesside regardless of the fact that a loyal fan base will not be in attendance to cheer them on.